U.S. influence at G20 not diminished, White House says

 Recommendations that Europe learn lessons from how the United States dealt with its own financial crisis in 2008-2009 did not go down well in some European quarters when they were delivered by U.S. Treasury Secretary Timothy Geithner.

-Washington is also lukewarm towards any increase in the resources of the International Monetary Fund, which might dilute U.S. influence if the new money came from China or other emerging economies.
+Washington is also lukewarm toward any increase in the resources of the International Monetary Fund, which might dilute U.S. influence if the new money came from China or other emerging economies.

 The United States says it has no plans to add additional resources itself and pointedly noted the Fund did not lack for financial firepower.